enolive/why-tdd/why-tdd.md

     * FxCop
     * StyleCop
     * SonarQube
 * Shared team settings for Resharper incl.
-Live Templates for writing tests
+    * Live Templates for writing tests
+    * Coding Style
+    * Reformatting Rules
 > It should always be easier to follow a rule than to violate it